dockstore/dockstore-documentation/docs/dictionary.rst

 -------
 pronounced "Jupiter" like the planet

-    A project focused on developing "notebooks" for programming languages, most famously Python due to it starting as a splinter of iPython in the early 2010s, but including other languages as well such as R. Jupyter notebooks allow for blocks of code to be nestled between markdown text, allowing for easy documentation of the code blocks and reproducibility of analysis.
+    A project focused on developing "notebooks" for programming languages, most famously Python due to it starting as a splinter of iPython in the early 2010s.
+Other languages such as R are also supported.
+Jupyter notebooks allow for blocks of code to be nestled between markdown text, allowing for easy documentation of the code blocks and reproducibility of analysis.

 Further reading: `<https://jupyter.org/>`_